LIVE THE EXPERIENCE

 This is the story of three men.
 Three men and one region.
 Three men and one passion.

 For 20 years these three men have known each other: Olivier Darras, Minh-Tri Phan and Bruno Coffinières.
 These three met 20 years ago in the sphere of wine promotion, international wine and spirits fair and convention organization in France, the USA and Asia.
 Their professional paths then diversified (a specialisation in Asian events, trade show logistics, marketing consulting, and press relations) but their friendship remained, their relationship has not changed and their passion for wine is still intact.

 In 2018, the news that no major wine events will be held in Montpellier made them think.
-Discussions then began around a common idea: to offer the region’s winemakers an Export trade show, oriented for a first edition on ASIA with a wine tourism component.
+Discussions then began around a common idea: to offer the mediterranean region’s winemakers a trade show, open to export with a wine tourism component.